-Summary and conclusions: Despite all the shortcomings in the RDI system, there are opportunities to secure funding for high-quality research projects and other research activities in the Czech Republic, to sustain and raise the standard of Czech research and development, and thus to close the gap on competitive European economies.
+Summary and conclusions: Despite all the shortcomings and problems, there are opportunities to secure funding for high-quality research projects and other research activities in the Czech Republic to sustain and raise the standard of Czech research and development..
 The Czech Society for New Materials and Technologies and COMTES FHT are hopeful that this publication will become your guide on this path.

-1. THE SYSTEM OF RESEARCH, DEVELOPMENT AND INNOVATION IN 2021
+1. THE SYSTEM OF RESEARCH, DEVELOPMENT AND INNOVATION IN 2022

-The sphere of research, experimental development and innovation (RDI) in Czechia has been hit by the COVID-19 pandemic.
-At the time this document was being compiled, it was unknown how long the lockdown would be, along with the other measures imposed by the Czech government.
-Their impact on government spending on research, development and innovation in this and the coming years was not clear either.
+The sphere of research, experimental development and innovation (RDI) in Czechia has ceased to be significantly affected (at least temporarily) by the COVID-19 pandemic, though there have appeared a number of other uncertainties.
+On 19 March 2022, the temporary funding of the Czech national budget came to an end and Act No. 57/2022, Coll., on the State Budget of the Czech Republic for 2022 came into force; however, at the same time there are preparations under way to curtail expenditures within the state budget in response to the negative factors listed in the Introduction.
+The impact of the current foreign and domestic policy and economic situation on government spending on research, development and innovation in this and the coming years is yet to be seen.
 The same holds for running and future public tenders, research projects and implementation of strategies for long-term development of research organisations, and other efforts.
-This 2021 Guide is based on documents which are often updated.
+This 2022 Guide is based on documents which are often updated.
 The recommendation to the reader to verify the information using the references provided (websites of public funding providers and other public bodies) is therefore even more relevant than in previous years.

-The RDI system in the Czech Republic may be characterized from a variety of perspectives, such as through the essential documents which provide its basic framework.
+The RDI system in the Czech Republic may be characterized from a variety of perspectives, such as through the essential documents, traditionally presented by this Guide, which provide its basic framework.
 These documents mainly concern the part of RDI funded by the government or, more precisely, funded from all public sources, such as the state budget, EU, and other public sources, including regional and municipal administrations.
 Since financing from multiple sources is a common practice, the publicly-funded RDI activities are closely linked to all other RDI efforts, whether those receive funding from domestic private sources or from abroad.
 A significant portion of non-public funded RDI also benefits from some form of state support, e.g. through tax incentives (deduction of research and development expenditures from the income tax base).